 Arabic is quite a simple language to learn.
 I know that many of you will knit your eyebrows after such a bold statement of mine.
 The point is that you can benefit from its grammatical structure if you would dare studying it; to put it in simple terms, it is based, as other Semitic languages – like Hebrew – on consonantal roots, most of them tri-consonantal.

-On an Arabic dictionary you will not therefore find the words in alphabetical order, but according to their roots, that is, the first form of the third singular person of the Perfect Tense.
-In the same list you will also have the other verb forms – mainly up to the tenth form – which are linked together in a sort of mathematical variation.
+On a traditional paper Arabic dictionary you will not therefore find the words in alphabetical order, but according to their roots, that is, the first form of the third singular person of the Perfect Tense.
+In the same list you will also have the other verb forms – mainly up to the tenth form- which are linked together in a sort of mathematical variation.

 For example, Kasara, Perfect Tense first form, means to break – here by general agreement translated as Infinitive – while the second form, Kassara, which always represents an increasing of the meaning of the first form, means to smash.
 You will also have in that same list, the relevant substantives, adjectives, participles with prefix, and so on, such as: kisra (fragment, chunk, slice); Kaasir (ferocious); maksuurun (fragmented).
 A text sample has been posted hereunder, also in its cursive variation, coupled with its transliteration from Arabic, and its translation into English.

 The text comes from the book ‘Writing Arabic’, by Terence Frederick Mitchell, Oxford University Press, which I bought and found very useful, and which can be found on Amazon, or directly at Oxford UP website.
-I have also added the relevant Mp3, recorded in Cairo – while I was enjoying a scholarship for learning Arabic – ‘starring’ a Copt, Nabiil, an Egyptian friend of mine (of course, I had some Muslim Egyptians friends too), to whom I had asked the first reading in order for me to follow better the text in Arabic, be in slow mode; a quicker reading then follows.
+I have also added the audio bar for the relevant Mp3, recorded in Cairo – while I was enjoying a scholarship for learning Arabic – ‘starring’ Nabil, an Egyptian friend of mine.

 Sample of ‘Writing Arabic: A practical introduction to Ruq’ah script’: